About Tai Chi

 Tai Chi long form, 140 movements

-Introduction to weapon forms, Tai Chi silk, staff or sword
+Introduction to weapon forms, Tai Chi silk or staff

 Some classes (especially the Saturday courses) also include:

-Weapon forms in more depth, silk, staff or sword
+Weapon forms in more depth, silk, staff, sword or fan

 Applications of tai chi for self-defence